Internship Mission, Philosophy & Goals

 Objectives for Goal #1:

-- At least 80% of program students will complete the program within 11 months (150% of program length).
+- At least 80% of program students will complete the program requirements within 11 months (150% of the program length).

 - 50% of interns will respond to the UNR Post DI Survey verifying that they were employed in the State of Nevada upon completion of their internship.